bigskysoftware/_hyperscript/www/comparison.md

 The jQuery version will be better, but will separate the logic from the element in question.
 This is considered good practice by some people, in the name of [separation of concerns][], but it violates [locality of behavior](https://htmx.org/essays/locality-of-behaviour/), which we feel is usually more important for system maintainability.
 (If you've ever had to hunt for an obscure event handler in jQuery, you know what we mean.)

-Both the VanillaJS and JQuery verisons will often require callbacks, making for awkward expression of logic that is straight-forward and linear in hyperscript.
+Both the VanillaJS and JQuery versions will often require callbacks, making for awkward expression of logic that is straight-forward and linear in hyperscript.
 This becomes especially pronounced in more complex promise or callback chains.

 [separation of concerns]: https://en.wikipedia.org/wiki/Separation_of_concerns
 ## Comparisons